IDPetrov93/Second-Mind/CONCEPTS.md

 KOS never stores facts directly.

 KOS stores knowledge with varying confidence about facts.

+## Statement

+The smallest immutable linguistic unit extracted from a document.

+A statement preserves the original wording.

+Statements may contain zero, one or multiple claims.

+Statements are never modified.

+Examples:

+"We generated $1.4 billion from crypto."

+"There is nothing illegal."

+---

+## Claim

+A structured representation of one or more assertions extracted from statements.

+Claims are independently evaluable.

+Claims may be supported or contradicted by evidence.

+Claims may evolve as new evidence becomes available.

+Claims are not knowledge.

+---

+## Provenance

+The complete traceability chain of information.

+Every claim must preserve references to:

+- originating statement
+- originating document
+- originating source

+No information inside KOS may lose provenance.

 # Pending Concepts

 The following concepts are intentionally left undefined.